fatiharapoglu/twitter/README.md

 -   [x] fix middleware, make it useful
 -   [x] handle tweet text html-like breaks
 -   [x] emote picker in new tweet
--   [ ] photo upload in new tweet
+-   [x] photo upload in new tweet
--   [ ] more compact uploader for photo upload,
+-   [x] more compact uploader for photo upload,
--   [ ] supabase storage is ok to use for avatars and images? if not use aws
+-   [x] supabase storage is ok to use for avatars and images? if not use aws
+-   [ ] clicking images should open full screen images
 -   [ ] avatar logic / image logic in tweets
 -   [ ] handle default avatar / twitter egg
 -   [ ] follow/unfollow feature